 But as with most good things in life, if you do find yourself a good a lawyer, you’re likely to hear yourself say something like this: ‘They’re not cheap, but they’re worth every cent’.

 So where to from here?

 If you’ve made it to this point in this article, that suggests you’re in need of a good lawyer, but haven’t found one yet.
 Either that, or you’ve got too much time on your hands.

 If you are in the search for a good lawyer, I suggest you focus on the things I mentioned at the top of the article – namely:

 - Depth of expertise

 You will be able to glean a lot of those things through a website (like this one), but some of them you will only be able to determine by establishing a connection.

 If you don’t know much about Turtons, I would encourage you to browse through our website.
-And if you’d like to know more, please don’t hesitate to contact me.
-(My details are below.)
-I’d love to hear from you.
+And if you’d like to know more, please don’t hesitate to contact us.
+We’d love to hear from you.